 A man received a critical bilateral carotid stenosis diagnosis.
 His physician scheduled a surgical procedure that was to occur three weeks later.
 One week before the planned procedure, the man woke up feeling dizzy, unsteady, and disoriented.
 He presented to the ER.
 The man was diagnosed with bradycardia and a transient ischemic attack.
 Shortly after, he became unresponsive.
 The surgeon was on vacation.
 His colleague took his place.
 The man was transferred to the telemetry unit.
 The attending surgeon ordered multiple tests.
 After 30 hours, the tests were finally completed.
 However, the man’s condition rapidly deteriorated.
 He was transferred to the ICU.
 The man died hours later.
 A massive stroke caused his death.
 The man’s family alleged negligence against the hospital.
 They claimed its staff failed to treat his stroke timely and failed to perform an emergency procedure.
 The jury awarded $7,500,000.

 $7,500,000 – Verdict

 2020 – Indiana

 A 45-year-old woman suffered an undiagnosed acute ischemic stroke.
 She subsequently suffered a massive, fatal stroke.
-Her adult daughter alleged that the healthcare providers’ failure to timely diagnose her initial stroke resulted in her death.
+Her adult daughter alleged that the healthcare provider’s failure to timely diagnose her initial stroke resulted in her death.
 She settled with the healthcare providers for an undisclosed amount that satisfied Indiana law.
 The daughter then filed a claim against the Indiana Patient’s Compensation Fund.
 She alleged that the claimed damages exceeded the initial settlement.
-The parties settled for $1,000,000.
+The parties agreed to stroke misdiagnosis malpractice settlement of $1,000,000.

 $1,000,000 – Settlement